The Clear Edge

 What Would’ve Failed If Done Differently:

-• Customer expansion before team efficiency means the team can’t handle growth
+• Customer expansion before team efficiency means the team can’t actually handle the growth.

-• Value optimization before process turns expansion into a support burden
+• Value optimization before process turns that expansion into a support burden.

 Time Investment: 2 weeks of analysis, 2 weeks of outreach execution.